 Placebo Comparator

-Placebo comparator in patients with Cold Induced Urticaria
+Placebo in patients with Cold Induced Urticaria

-Placebo injection subcutaneously every 4 weeks for 24 weeks
+Placebo injection subcutaneously every 4 weeks for 24 weeks followed by 300mg barzolvolimab every 8 weeks for 28 weeks.

 • Drug: Matching Placebo